 I absolutely loved reading your comment and laughed out loud when you said 'hands of an Italian supermodel' hahahaha.
 I'm glad your dough finally got there and it sounds like you got an excellent arm workout and a renewed butchers block :).
 Glad you enjoyed the brioche with olive oil and absolutely love the sound of orange flower water - I can only imagine how fragrant it'd make the brioche!
 Thanks so so much for your lovely comment and for making my day! 🙂

-I previously made the brioche buns & they worked out really well - they were really nice &soft so I thought I’d give the brioche loaf recipe a try & it is just a great recipe.
-My dough was perfect & I got a good first rise.
-I actually made the dough the night before & left in the fridge overnight then took it out the next morning to warm up before doing the second rise.
+I previously made your brioche buns and they were really nice and soft and worked out really well.
+I thought I’d give this brioche loaf recipe a try and it is just a great recipe.
+My dough was perfect and I got a good first rise.
+I actually made the dough the night before, left it in the fridge overnight then took it out the next morning to warm up before doing the second rise.

-The loaf is soft & delicious.
+The loaf is soft and delicious.
 Definitely will be my go to recipe.

 Thanks Anthea for sharing a great, easy to follow recipe.